awsdocs/aws-step-functions-developer-guide/doc_source/limits.md

 # Limits<a name="limits"></a>

 AWS Step Functions places limits on the sizes of certain state machine parameters, such as the number of API actions that you can make during a certain time period or the number of state machines that you can define\.
-Although these limits are designed to prevent a misconfigured state machine from consuming all of the resources of the system, they aren't hard limits\.
+Although these limits are designed to prevent a misconfigured state machine from consuming all of the resources of the system, many aren't hard limits\.

 **Note**
 If a particular stage of your state machine execution or activity execution takes too long, you can configure a state machine timeout to cause a timeout event\.